 The solution is Account-Based Marketing (ABM).
-It the simplest terms, ABM consists of identifying a company and treating it as its own market.
-You create a strategy and content specifically for the different touch points and decision makers within that prospect.
+In the simplest terms, ABM consists of identifying a company and treating it as its own market.
+You create a strategy and content specifically for the different touchpoints and decision-makers within that prospect.

 According to research from ITSMA, Account-Based Marketing offers the highest return on investment of any B2B strategy or tactic.
 Not only does implementing ABM help to improve pipeline, but it also can also help to increase average deal size, decrease sales cycle length, and improve close rates.

 Using ABM can also help keep sales and marketing teams on the same page.
 Traditionally, marketing teams focused on volume.
 Quantity plays tend to create vague brand recognition for the largest possible population.
 In this scenario, the likelihood of finding the needle in the growing haystack that will eventually convert into a closed-won customer is slim.